itachironny/Flight_details/README.md

 # How to use it
 1. Clone the repo
-2. Run 'npm install --save' to install all dependencies mentioned in package.json
+2. Run `npm install --save` to install all dependencies mentioned in package.json
-3. Run 'npm run build' to build the client-side javascript
+3. Run `npm run build` to build the client-side javascript
-4. Run 'nodemon index.js' to launch the app
+4. Run `npm start` to launch the app

 # Additional info
 1. The app will run on the port 3000